cockroachdb/pebble/docs/RFCS/20220112_pebble_sstable_format_versions.md

 Both will need to be updated to take into account the cluster version to ensure that SSTables with newer versions are only written once the cluster version has been finalized.

+### Cluster version migration sequencing

+Cockroach uses cluster versions as a guarantee that all nodes in a cluster are running at a particular binary version, with a particular set of features enabled.
+The Pebble store is ratcheted as the cluster version passes certain versions that correspond to new Pebble functionality.
+Care must be taken to prevent subtle race conditions while the cluster version is being updated across all nodes in a cluster.

+Consider a cluster at cluster version `n-1` with corresponding Pebble format major version `A`.
+A new cluster version `n` introduces a new Pebble format major version `B` with new table level features.
+One by one, nodes will bump their format major versions from `A` to `B` as they are upgraded to cluster version `n`.
+There exists a period of time where nodes in a cluster are split between cluster versions `n-1` and `n`, and Pebble format major versions `A` and `B`.
+If version `B` introduces SSTable level features that nodes with stores at format major version `A` do not yet understand, there exists the risk for runtime incompatibilities.

+To guard against the window of incompatibility, _two_ cluster versions are employed when bumping Pebble format major versions that correspond to new SSTable level features.
+The first cluster verison is uesd to synchronize all stores at the same Pebble format major version (and therefore table format version).
+The second cluster version is used as a feature gate that enables Cockroach nodes to make use of the newer table format, relying on the guarantee that if a node is at version `n + 1`, then all other nodes in the cluster must all be at least at version `n`, and therefore have Pebble stores at format major version `B`.